 Takaka Hill is a mountain pass at an elevation of 823m (2,700ft) above sea level, located at the southeastern end of Golden Bay in the Nelson Tasman region, on New Zealand's South Island.

-The summit is traversed by the asphalted State Highway 60, following the valleys of the Takaka River to the northwest and the Riwaka River to the southeast.
-This road is very exciting and sometimes very exposed and unsecured driveway in innumerable twists and turns.
-Takaka Hill separates the coastal communities of Golden Bay from those of the more populous Tasman Bay to the southeast and because of its winding nature isolates Golden Bay from the rest of the South Island.
+Takaka Hill, also known as Pikikirunga Range, separates the coastal communities of Golden Bay from those of the more populous Tasman Bay to the southeast, and because of its winding nature isolates Golden Bay from the rest of the South Island.
 In July 2020, the name of the pass was officially gazetted as Tākaka Hill Saddle.

 The road to the summit is entirely paved.
 It’s called State Highway 60 (aka Takaka Hill Highway).

 The pass is 51.5 km (32 miles) long, running from Tākaka (a small town situated at the southeastern end of Golden Bay) to Motueka (a town on the western shore of Tasman Bay).